astralfrontier/astralfrontier.org-OLD/src/games/characters/fractal.md

+---
+title: Fractal
+template: fullpage-title.jade
-Summary: An unusual combination of power choice and team role.
+synopsis: An unusual combination of power choice and team role.
-Categories: characters

-# Fractal
+---

 "They say that the moment the chief turned away to look at something, he was gone.
 Stealthy as anything - no noise of a window opening, no sound of footsteps."